Blog

 World Wildlife Fund

-WWF works on wilderness preservation and protection of the environment.
+WWF works on wilderness preservation and the protection of the environment.

 Why their site is excellent:

 • WWF has a very informative website that aims to educate visitors about the current status of wildlife across the planet.
-The navigation bar includes Our work, Species that you should know and care about, Places that are important for wilderness preservation, About us and How to help.
-Hovering mouse pointers on these headings brings out drop-down menus with well-organised sections.
+The navigation bar includes Our work, Get Involved and About options.
+Hovering the mouse pointer on these headings brings out drop-down menus with well-organised sections.

 • The Donate and Adopt call-to-action buttons at the top right corner take the visitor to a page with multiple donation options and information.
-This is a great way to convert potential participators.
+This is a great way to convert potential participants.

 Website: worldwildlife.org